-- We walk quietly and calmly in the school buildings and do not run. - We do not play with balls or throw things inside school buildings. - We do not crowd or jostle. - We keep the toilets clean and use the toilets in House 2 during the break.
+- We walk quietly and calmly through the school building. - We do not play ball or throw things inside school buildings. - We do not crowd, jostle or push past other people in doorways. - We keep the toilets clean.

 Behaviour in the school grounds